 When presented with a problem to solve, always try and optimize your solutions.
 Try and come up with the best possible solution that takes the shortest time and least resources.

-Such a skill can be demonstrated when answering a question about how long it will take to reach point B from point A using the shortest route.
+Such a problem solving skill can be demonstrated when answering a question about how long it will take to reach point B from point A using the shortest route.
 There could be many ways to get there but which one is the shortest and doesn’t consume a lot of resources?

 Try and come up with the best solution no matter how unorthodox or weird it may seem, don’t be afraid to think outside the box.